Gigas002/GTiff2Tiles/README.md

 ## TODO

-- Fix tile borders error from original gdal2tiles script (error probably happens in GeoQuery method);
-- Replace gdal’s reading and writing methods with something more performant (at least System.Drawing.Image, Bitmap or Graphics);
+- Target .Net standard 2.1 as soon as possible;
+- Replace `System.Drawing.Image` class with something better, like `NetVips.Image`, because original library is not capable of working with bigtiffs;
 - In ideal, fully replace gdal (GeoTiff’s metadata probably can be read with help of [libtiff.net](https://github.com/BitMiracle/libtiff.net), need tests);
 - Support all functional of original script;
+- Add multithreading to `GTiff2Tiles` class;
+- Improve exception handling in `GTiff2Tiles` class;
-- Progress reporting;
+- Progress reporting.

 ## Contributing